ethanedits/Universal-Unity-ESP/README.md

 # Universal-Unity-ESP
 This is a *guide to creating* an **Internal ESP** for any [Unity Engine](https://en.wikipedia.org/wiki/Unity_(game_engine)) game.
 (Source included in the Universal-Unity-ESP folder, video guide [here](https://youtu.be/ww5OKW7GwCk))

+If you plan to just use the source, make sure you change the DLLs (Project References), and change to your gameobject :)

 NOTICE: If you have not created a Unity Internal before, I suggest you watch [my tutorial](https://youtu.be/VeMZ8NM9f3o) that will introduce you to the basics, and give you knowledge that will be needed for this guide (ex: creating a class library, reversing gameobjects, adding references, setting up loader, etc.)

 ![Example](https://github.com/ethanedits/Universal-Unity-ESP/blob/main/images/slapshotESP.gif)